espcarlo27-byte/jce-cyber-lab/simulations/SIM-004-Sysmon-Process-Create/README.md

 ## 🎯 Goal

-Simulate and validate **process execution behavior** on a Windows 11 endpoint by establishing a **clean execution baseline** before privilege escalation.
+Simulate and detect **process execution activity** on a Windows 11 endpoint using **Sysmon Process Create (Event ID 1)** telemetry to establish a **reliable execution baseline** and validate detection logic for suspicious or abnormal command execution.

+This simulation focuses on **execution visibility**, not privilege escalation.

-This simulation validates that:
+Specifically, this simulation validates that:

-- Standard user processes execute normally
+- Normal user process execution is captured by Sysmon
+- Command-line arguments are logged
 - Parent → child process relationships are visible
-- Command-line arguments are captured
-- Encoded PowerShell execution is observable
-- Telemetry is reliably ingested into Splunk via **Sysmon Event ID 1**

-This simulation intentionally serves as a **prerequisite baseline** for
-**SIM-005 – Privilege Escalation**, ensuring elevated execution detections are built on understood normal behavior.
+- Sysmon telemetry is indexed and searchable in Splunk
+- Baseline execution behavior can be reliably distinguished from higher-risk activity

 This simulation validates the **Execution** row in the
 [Detection Validation Matrix](../../detection-matrix/detection-validation-matrix.md).